 On behalf of the Faculty of Graduate Studies and the nearly 2,000 outstanding faculty and 9,500 graduate students at UBC I would like to extend to you my best wishes for a truly fulfilling graduate education experience.

-You can download your official letter of admission from the “My Applications” portal in the online application system after authentication.
+You can download your official letter of admission from the “My Applications” portal in the UBC Graduate Application system.

 If you are an international student and have not done so already, you should immediately apply for a Study Permit from Citizenship and Immigration Canada.
 Detailed information about the process is provided by UBC's International Student Advising office.